Treatment of Spondylolisthesis at MVZ Dr. Schneiderhan in Munich

 X-ray and magnetic resonance imaging of the spine usually clearly reveal spondylolisthesis, help us to estimate its severity and to select the best possible treatment for you.
 We carry out these examinations in our interdisciplinary group practice on the day of your visit, thereby saving you further follow-up appointments.
 The aim of the treatment is to alleviate pain, eliminate any neurological symptoms and prevent the illness from progressing.

 Treatment for spondylolisthesis is normally conservative.
 After a comprehensive analysis and diagnosis, we recommend a treatment concept specially tailored to your needs.
 This includes physiotherapy as well as pain-relieving medication that can also be injected directly into the affected nerve root in the case of acute symptoms.
-Physiotherapy helps to stabilise the spine by training specific muscle groups and the pain therapy prevents patients from adopting a relieving posture which usually makes the back pain worse.
+Physiotherapy helps to stabilize the spine by training specific muscle groups and the pain therapy prevents patients from adopting a relieving posture which usually makes the back pain worse.

 If the symptoms are not alleviated despite conservative treatment, minimally-invasive methods or, as a final option, surgical treatment, may be necessary.
 The treatment concept is always individually tailored to your needs.
 Whether conservative treatment or an operation is recommended, not only the cause, type and severity of the spondylolisthesis and the symptoms are taken into consideration but also the age of the patient (a possible degenerative form of spondylolisthesis), physical activity, the condition of the intervertebral discs and the vertebral body bordering them.